surfstudio/SurfGear/packages/mwwm/README.md

 [![Pub Version (including pre-releases)](https://img.shields.io/pub/v/mwwm?include_prereleases)](https://pub.dev/packages/mwwm)
 [![Pub Likes](https://badgen.net/pub/likes/mwwm)](https://pub.dev/packages/mwwm)

-This package is a part of [SurfGear](https://github.com/surfstudio/SurfGear) toolset made by [Surf](https://surf.ru/).
+This package is part of the [SurfGear](https://github.com/surfstudio/SurfGear) toolset made by [Surf](https://surf.ru/).

 ![MWWM Cover](https://i.ibb.co/BZ1WCF5/logo-mwwm-black.png)

 ## About

-MVVM-inspired lightweight architectural framework for Flutter apps with respect to Clean Architecture.
+MVVM-inspired lightweight architectural framework for Flutter apps made with respect to Clean Architecture.

 ## Currently supported features

-- Complete separation of the application's codebase into independent logical layers: *UI*, *presentation* and *business logic*;
+- Complete separation of the application's codebase into independent layers: *UI*, *presentation* and *business logic*;
-- Widget tree remains crystal clear: the main building block is just an extended version of StatefulWidget;
+- Keeps widget tree clear: the main building block is just an extended version of StatefulWidget;
 - Built-in mechanisms for handling asynchronous operations with the default error handling strategy support;
-- Event-like mechanism that helps to keep business logic well structured and testable.
+- An event-like mechanism that helps keep the business logic well structured and testable.

 ## Overview

-MWWM is a perfect mix of the [Flutter framework architectural concept](https://flutter.dev/docs/resources/architectural-overview), pretty clear [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern, as well as the [Clean Architecture principles](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+MWWM is the perfect mix of the [Flutter framework architectural concept](https://flutter.dev/docs/resources/architectural-overview), the simple [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern, and the [Clean Architecture principles](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ### MWWM's superpowers

 - **Simple** - no crazy complex abstractions that change the structure of your project beyond recognition;

-- **Flexible** - you can restrict the scope of MWWM components usage only to a certain project area (screen or widget).
-You still can use `StatefulWidget` and `StatelessWidget` anywhere you don't want to overcomplicate;
+- **Flexible** - you can apply MWWM components to a certain project area (screen or widget).
+You still can use `StatefulWidget` and `StatelessWidget` wherever you would like to keep things simple;

-- **Scalable** - the complexity and scale of your project are not a problem.
-You can use additional MWWM features as the complexity of your project grows (such as `Model`);
+- **Scalable** - the scale of your project is not a problem.
+You can use additional MWWM features as your project grows more complex (such as `Model`);

-- **Not limited** - this architecture package doesn't dictate to you what DI, navigation, or any other approaches you should use in your project.
-You can even implement communication between layers the way you want (or you can do it with another package to follow our recommendations).
+- **No limitations** - this architecture package doesn't dictate what DI, navigation, or any other approaches you should use in your project.
+You can even implement communication between layers the way you want.
+Or take our advice and do so with another package.
 Everything is up to you!

 ### Key components